 13 Things You Didn’t Know About Christmas in Canada

 The risqué leg lamp.
 Ralphie’s sliding rejection from Santa.
 Flick’s tongue mishap.
-Can you imagine Christmas without an annual screening of A Christmas Story?
+Can you imagine the holidays without an annual screening of A Christmas Story?
 While the tale appears to be all-American, a substantial part of the movie was filmed in Canada.
-Ralphie’s school, the Chinese restaurant where his family ate, the famous swearing scene as well as the interior segments were all shot in Canada.
+Ralphie’s school, the Chinese restaurant where his family eats Christmas dinner, the famous swearing scene as well as the interior segments were all shot in Canada.
 And where else would you find the old TTC “red rocket” streetcars?

 The Prime Minister Doesn’t Want Your Gifts